github/government.github.com/fedramp-faq.md

 ---

-# 🎉GitHub Enterprise Cloud + FedRAMP Tailored Authorized 🎉
+# 🎉&nbsp;GitHub Enterprise Cloud + FedRAMP Tailored Authorized 🎉

 Governments around the world use GitHub to build software, shape policy, and share information with constituents.
 To ensure that governments can have access to best-in-class tools, we’ve worked with the US Federal Government to secure FedRAMP Tailored Authorization for GitHub Enterprise Cloud.
 Government users can now rely on GitHub knowing that our platform meets the FedRAMP Tailored baseline of security standards set by our US federal government partners.